Benefits of Essential Oils

 Lavender has been used for over 2,500 years.
 First by the Egyptians as a perfume, it was later discovered to have many other benefits.
 It was first commercialized to the United States and Canada when it was sold by the English Quakers.
 Today there are countless countries around the world that participate in the production and almost every nation in the world has their own uses for Lavender Oil.

-Lavender Essential Oil Fights Against:
+Lavender Essential Oil Benefits and Uses:

 Geranium Essential Oil